-WWE News: Dolph Ziggler Posts Picture Of His Valentine’s Day Celebrations With ‘Friday Night SmackDown’ Supers
+WWE News: Dolph Ziggler Posts Picture Of His Valentine’s Day Celebration With ‘Friday Night SmackDown’ Star

 WWE superstar Dolph Ziggler took to Twitter over the weekend to post a picture from his date with Mandy Rose, which took place on the latest episode of Friday Night SmackDown.

-In the photo, the pair are sitting at a dinner table in a fancy restaurant, toasting each other with glasses of wine.
-Rose is sporting an orange dress, while Ziggler is suited up for the occasion.
+In the photo, the pair are sitting at a table in a fancy restaurant, toasting each other with glasses of wine.
+Rose is sporting a red dress, while Ziggler is suited up for the occasion.

 Ziggler’s followers weren’t too happy about the photo, however.
 The comments section is littered with playfully disapproving gifs and posts conveying heartbreak.